A First-Order Approach To Accelerated Value Iteration: Preliminaries on MDP.

-Finally, we also need the notion of \textit{reversible} Markov chain.
-We have the following definition. \begin{definition} A Markov chain associated with an irreducible transition matrix $\bm{L}$ and a unique stationary distribution $\bm{\nu}$ is \textit{reversible} if and only if it satisfies the following detailed balance equation:
+Finally, we also need the notion of \textit{reversible} Markov chain. { Intuitively, a Markov chain is reversible if when at equilibrium (i.e., when the chain starts at the stationary distribution), reversing the time would yield the same Markov chain.} In particular, we have the following definition. \begin{definition} A Markov chain associated with an irreducible transition matrix $\bm{L}$ and a unique stationary distribution $\bm{\nu}$ is \textit{reversible} if and only if it satisfies the following detailed balance equation: $\nu_{i} L_{ij} = \nu_{j} L_{ji}, \forall \; (i,j) \in \X \times \X.$ \end{definition} A reversible Markov chains associated with a transition matrix $\bm{L}$ has the remarkable property that the eigenvalues of $\bm{L}$ are all real, as proved in Chapter 6, Section 2.1 in \cite{bremaud2013markov}.
+This will prove useful when we analyze the rates of convergence of our accelerated algorithms in Section \ref{sec:analysis_MAVC}.